global-input/global-input-message/README.md

 ### React Application

-For React application, please use the [Global Input React](https://github.com/global-input/global-input-react) Component that you may find much straightforward to use.
+For React application, please use the [Global Input React](https://github.com/global-input/global-input-react) Component that you may find much more straightforward to use.

 ### Setup